Hu Chunhua: Central government

-Public image and political future
+Public image

 Hu has maintained a relatively low public profile during his rise to positions of power.
 Hu is known for his low-key style in public, and does not discuss his private life.
 During the 2012 National People's Congress, Hu Chunhua only answered four out of twenty questions posed to him by reporters, casting many sensitive questions to his subordinates.
 When asked personal questions, he said that he was only interested in matters relating to Inner Mongolia.
 He refused to comment on his personal ambitions, or whether or not he had a Weibo account.
 Following the dismissal of Bo Xilai in April 2012, Hu was heavily promoted due to his loyalty to central party authorities under Hu Jintao's leadership.
 He toed the party line and is seen as a close confidant and loyalist of Hu Jintao.

 After Xi Jinping assumed General Secretary of the Chinese Communist Party in 2012, Hu continued to play a prominent role politically - his record in Guangdong impressed the central authorities and was praised by Xi personally.
 There was wide speculation that Hu would advance directly to the CCP Politburo Standing Committee in 2017 and be groomed as a putative successor to the top leadership, but this ultimately did not occur.
 However, Hu was selected to become Vice-Premier in 2018, continuing to be the youngest leader among the senior-most ranks of the party.
 It was again speculated that Hu might join the Standing Committee in 2022, but instead he was demoted from the Politburo.
-In March 2023, he was elected vice-chairperson of the 14th National Committee of the Chinese People's Political Consultative Conference.

 His political beliefs about Tibet are fairly opaque.
 He is able to hold simple conversations in Tibetan as he had worked there as a regional official.

+Personal life

+Hu married his wife in Tibet.
+They have one daughter.